htcondor/htcondor/docs/version-history/development-release-series-89.rst

   :jira:`33`

 New Features:

+- HTCondor now prohibits jobs from running setuid executables on Linux.
+The knob ``DISABLE_SETUID`` can be set to false to disable this.
+  :jira:`256`

 - HTCondor now creates a number of directories on start-up, rather than fail later on when it needs them to exist.
 See the ticket for details.